WICG/view-transitions/scoped-transitions.md

 });
 ```

-The element becomes the scoped-transition-root for the transition.
-It's the element that will host the pseudo-element tree and page-transition-container sub-trees will be created for descendants that have a page-transition-tag.
+The element becomes the **scoped-transition-root** for the transition.
+It's the element that will host the pseudo-element tree and page-transition-container sub-trees will be created for descendants that have a `page-transition-tag`.
 For example, the following page:

 ```html
 <style>